vinayahamoorthy/WordHunch/README.md

 * A dummy notification pops up when the background service executes.
 Please ignore it;
 * Sometimes, accurate words are not accepted as possible inputs.
 This happens when the word does not exist on the keyboard but may be correct.
 No mechanism to verify such words exist;

+##Acknowledgements##

+* CollinsDictionary : All challenges provided in the app are retrieved from CollinsDitionary's open APIs.

 ##Open Source Libraries##
 * RetroFit